 - Northern Territory

 - South Australia (Emergency Management (Cross Border Travel) Direction)

 - Western Australia

 A face mask is not a substitute for other precautions to prevent the spread of COVID-19, such as hand hygiene and cough etiquette.
 When you wear a mask, it is important you follow other precautionary measures and that you wear your mask safely to avoid increasing the risk of infection to yourself and others.
 You must be careful about how you put on and take off your mask, not touching the outside of the mask while using it, and disposing of it correctly.

 More information on current advice on the use of face masks.

 Why isn't physical distancing being mandated on board aircraft?

 To date, there have been limited published reports of COVID-19 transmission in flight, particularly where appropriate control measures have been implemented.

-The risk appears to be mitigated by the use of masks and other controls applied prior to flight and inflight, including hygiene and environmental measures.
+The risk appears to be mitigated by forward facing seats, the height of the seats, the ventilation and filtration systems, the use of masks and other controls applied prior to flight and inflight, including hygiene and environmental measures.

 Where possible, physical distancing will be facilitated by airlines, and family groups seated together with spacing between groups and individuals.